filecoin-project/venus/README.md

 Note: Any flag passed to `go run ./build/*.go test` (e.g. `-cover`) will be passed on to `go test`.

-**If you have problems with the build, please see [8.
-Troubleshooting & FAQ](https://github.com/filecoin-project/go-filecoin/wiki/8.-Troubleshooting-&-FAQ) Wiki page.**
+**If you have problems with the build, please see the [Troubleshooting & FAQ](https://github.com/filecoin-project/go-filecoin/wiki/8.-Troubleshooting-&-FAQ) Wiki page.**

 ## Helpful Environment Variables